hamna4503/hamna4503/README.md

 </div>

 ## Hi there 👋
-#### I am a software Engineering undergraduate student at NED University, Karachi.
-#### I have worked in more than 5 projects developed using REACT.JS and am currently
-#### in the phase of learning NODE.JS.
+### I am a software Engineering undergraduate student at NED University, Karachi.
+I have worked in more than 5 projects developed using REACT.JS and am currently in the phase of learning NODE.JS.
 I asspire to become a MERN stack developer.

-##
+## Current Scenario
 ### 🔭 I’m currently working on development on an Ecommerce website using MERN stack.
 ### 🌱 I’m currently learning Node.JS to enhance my MERN stack knowledge.
 ### 📫 How to reach me: <div id="badges">